Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Dimension reduction with HD-MED

-However, the standard, or batch EM algorithm needs all the dataset to be loaded in a fast access memory (\textit{e.g} the RAM) which is often limited as this kind of memory is expensive.
-In the case of large-scale dataset, the RAM is often overloaded and supported by a slow-memory which makes the iterations of the EM very slow.
+The standard, or batch EM algorithm needs all the dataset to be loaded in a fast access memory (\textit{e.g} the RAM) which is often limited as this kind of memory is expensive.
+In the case of large-scale dataset, the RAM is often overloaded and supported by a slow-memory which makes EM iterations very slow.
 Batch sizes are then limited by resource constraints, so that very large data sets need either to be downsampled or to be handled in an incremental manner.
 Incremental versions of EM exist and can be adapted to our setting.
-In section~\ref{sec:oem}, we provide a way to deal with this large-scale case by using an online version of the EM algorithm.
+In section~\ref{sec:oem}, we provide a way to deal with this large-scale case by using an online version of EM.